SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-18-lessons-vs-another-booster.md

 - Compassion is among the cardinal virtues,
 - Comforting those in pain is _important_,
-- Aid for the poor, care for the sick, and justice for the oppressed are among the most important ways of exalting each other with atonment and generous forgiveness,
+- Aid for the poor, care for the sick, and justice for the oppressed are among the most important ways of exalting each other with atonement and generous forgiveness,
 - ... and that perhaps those mutual grants of forgiveness could be life-changing.

 Let's see what the punditocracy thinks we've learned.